Giesebrechtstraase 4, Charlottenburg,

 After World War II it was one of the first cinemas to re-open.
 The foyer was enlarged in 1970 and in the early 1970’s it became an adult porn cinema for a while, until 1974 when it reverted back to mainstream movies.

 In 1990 the basement was converted into a screen seating 210 and part of the foyer became a third screen seating 89.
+Die Kubel was closed in 2011, it was gutted and converted into a supermarket and apartments.

 Just login to your account and subscribe to this theater